Interpreter in Microsoft Teams meetings

 -

-Choose the voice you want other participants to hear your interpreted speech in from the Your voice representation dropdown menu.
+Choose the voice you want other participants to hear your interpreted speech in from the Choose your voice when interpreted options.
 To learn more about voice simulation, see Voice simulation in Interpreter.

 -